carol6691/heart-disease-prediction-ML/README.md

 ## Overview

-This project explores a real-world biomedical dataset to analyze factors associated with cardiovascular disease and develop predictive machine learning models.
+This project explores a biomedical dataset to analyze factors associated with cardiovascular disease and develop predictive machine learning models.

 Using the **UCI Heart Disease dataset**, the project includes a complete workflow covering: